tardisx/netgiv/README.md

 #### Interactive

 If the authtoken has not been set by any of the above methods, it will be prompted for interactively (it will not be echoed to the screen).
+Note that this only applies to the client - the server must have a config file with an authtoken specified.

 # Other notes

 ## Temporary file storage

 The `netgiv` server will store files in your normal system temporary dir.
 They will be deleted when the server shuts down (SIGTERM).
+These files are *not* encrypted.

 ## Window support